Undergraduate Application Requirements: Portfolio

 Please upload the writing sample to either the media section of SlideRoom in PDF format or to the attachments section as a Word document.

-Applicants are required to submit a writing portfolio of recent writing (no more than 10 pages).
+Applicants are required to submit a creative writing portfolio of recent writing (no more than 10 pages).
 Writing applicants may submit poetry, short stories, and excerpts from novels, articles, and essays.
-Please submit one sample of analytical writing (essay, term paper, or article).
+While you may include one sample of analytical writing (essay, term paper, or article), the portfolio should mainly include creative work.
 We encourage you to submit several examples of your writing in different genres.
 If you submit poetry, you must also submit some prose.
-Please upload writing samples online through the Common App if you are a first-year applicant and directly to Slideroom at pratt.slideroom.com if you are a transfer.
-Submit to either the media section in PDF format or to the attachments section as a Word document.

-PORTFOLIO FOR CRITICAL AND VISUAL STUDIES AND BA IN HISTORY OF ART AND DESIGN
+PORTFOLIO FOR CRITICAL AND VISUAL STUDIES & BA IN HISTORY OF ART AND DESIGN APPLICANTS

 At this time, feedback on writing portfolios is not available through the Admissions Office.